antonpannekoek/workshops/intro-cluster-computing/workshop.md

 This will also list any prerequisite module to be loaded first in the chain.

-More module subcommands can be viewedd with a simple `module help`.
+More module subcommands can be viewed with a simple `module help`.

 # SLURM: cluster control